 One of the key attractions of getting an HDB loan is its flexible repayment period.
 If you take on an HDB loan, you will not be penalised if you choose to repay your loan early.

-On the other hand, bank loans will not allow you to pay off your loan early.
+On the other hand, some banks do not allow you to pay off your loan early.
 You may even end up incurring an early repayment penalty if you do so.
+For example, a bank loan might have a locking period of 2-3 years and penalty amount of 1.5%, but this depends on the bank and the type of home loan package selected.

 Furthermore, should you choose to repay your HDB loan earlier, you will not be required to pay the remaining outstanding interest committed initially to the HDB.
 The interest you have to pay will be based on your remaining HDB loan balance.